WillTheFarmer/mysql-http-logs/.github/README.md

 ## Database runs on MySQL & MariaDB
 This is a fast, reliable processing application with detailed logging and two stages of data parsing.

-First stage is performed in `LOAD DATA LOCAL INFILE` statements.
+First stage is performed in `LOAD DATA LOCAL INFILE` statements with different load_ staging tables for file formats.

 Second stage is performed in parsing modules: `parse_access_apache, parse_access_nginx, parse_error_apache, parse_error_nginxprocess_access_parse`

+HTTP Access and Error data is imported and normalized in MySQL modules: `import_access_apache, import_access_nginx, import_error_apache, import_error_nginx`

+Client IP GeoData is retrieved with Python but data is normalizaion in MySQL module: `normalize_client`

+User Agent String is parsed with Python but data is normalizaion in MySQL module: `normalize_useragent`

-Data normalizaion is handled in importing modules: `import_access_apache, import_access_nginx, import_error_apache, import_error_nginx` Stored Procedures.
+Access and Error data is imported and normalized in modules: `import_access_apache, import_access_nginx, import_error_apache, import_error_nginx` Stored Procedures.

 Python handles polling of log file folders and executing Database LOAD DATA, Stored Procedures, Stored Functions and SQL Statements.
 Python drives the application but MySQL or MariaDB does all Data Manipulation & Processing.